Frederica of Baden: Coup

 On 12 March 1809, King Gustav IV Adolf left her and the children at Haga Palace to deal with the rebellion of Georg Adlersparre.
-The day after he was captured at the royal palace in Stockholm in the Coup of 1809, imprisoned at Gripsholm Castle and deposed 10 May in favor of his uncle, who succeeded him as Charles XIII of Sweden on 6 June.
+The day after, he was captured at the royal palace in Stockholm in the Coup of 1809, imprisoned at Gripsholm Castle and deposed on 10 May in favor of his uncle, who succeeded him as Charles XIII of Sweden on 6 June.
 According to the terms deposition made on 10 May 1809, she was allowed to keep the title of queen even after the deposition of her spouse.

 Frederica and her children were kept under guard at Haga Palace.
 The royal couple was initially kept separated because the coup leaders suspected her of planning a coup.
 During her house arrest, her dignified behavior reportedly earned her more sympathy than she had been given her entire tenure as queen.
 Her successor, Queen Charlotte, who felt sympathy for her and often visited her, belonged to the Gustavians and wished to preserve the right to the throne for Frederica's son, Gustav.
 Frederica told her that she was willing to separate from her son for the sake of succession, and requested to be reunited with her spouse.
 Her second request was granted her after intervention from queen Charlotte, and Frederica and her children joined Gustav Adolf at Gripsholm Castle after the coronation of the new monarch on 6 June.
 The relationship between the former king and queen was reportedly well during their house arrest at Gripsholm.

 During her house arrest at Gripsholm Castle, the question of her son crown prince Gustav's right to the throne was not yet settled and a matter of debate.